nikclayton/powercoders.org/site/content/city/istanbul.md

       The program is meant for refugees and disadvantaged citizens.

-      Are you eager to find your way to the IT industry, please apply.

-      Apply on our website latest February 16, 2019 at noon.
+      If you are eager to find your way to the IT industry, please apply on our website latest February 16, 2019 at noon.
 We can not accept any more applications after this date and time

       * Learn or improve coding March - June 2019